rishavkr206/1st-sem-College-project/README.md

-In a smart farm setup, integrating various sensors into a unified system enhances efficiency and automation, transforming traditional farming practices into a modern, data-driven approach.
+Integrating various sensors into a unified system enhances efficiency and automation in a **smart farm** setup, transforming traditional farming practices into a modern, data-driven approach.
 This comprehensive smart farm system combines five different sensors, each serving a crucial role in optimizing farm management.

 1. **Soil Moisture Sensor**: This sensor monitors the moisture levels in the soil, ensuring that crops receive the right amount of water.
 By continuously measuring soil moisture, the system can trigger irrigation systems only when necessary, conserving water and promoting healthy plant growth.